Camping Near Park City

 What are the camping fees in Park City?

 For those seeking additional camping options near Salt Lake City, there are several alternatives within a short drive.
-East Canyon State Park provides camping facilities with fees starting at $25 per night for primitive sites and up to $35 for full hookup sites.
-Private campgrounds in the area may charge between $45-75 per night, offering premium amenities like Wi-Fi, laundry facilities, and full hookups.
+The campgrounds at East Canyon State Park and Deer Creek State Park provide excellent facilities with fees ranging from $25-45 per night, depending on the season and site type.